 *For more information on IDEA visit www.asha.orgWhat is the difference between language and speech?

-- Possible communication disorders include: language, articulation, voice, and fluency (stuttering). *See below for more detailes about the difference between speech and language.
+Possible communication disorders include: language, articulation, voice, and fluency (stuttering). *See below for more details about the difference between speech and language.

 Language is comprised of socially shared rules that include: